madees/dbaudio-DS100-Chataigne-Module/README.md

 #### - Values>DS100 Device status
 This container gives some usefull informations about the device.
 As they are configuration settings, those values are not updated automatically.
-So the only action there is a trigger "Click to update all", that will collect the Device infos.
+So the only action there is a trigger "Click to update all", that will collect those Device infos.
 All others values are read only.
-"Is there anybody out there" indicator is turning blue when the Device answers to Ping.
+"Is there anybody out there" indicator is turning blue when the Device answers to Ping Command.

 #### - Values>Scenes
 This container shows actual scene index, name and comment.
 Read only.
-Use commands to change scene (index, previous, next).
+Use Commands to change scene (index, previous, next).
-If "Get Scenes" module parameter is on, the values will be retrieved  from device automatically, at Update Rate.
+If "Get Scenes" module parameter is on, the values will be retrieved  from device continuously at Update Rate.
+If not, you'll have update only when the device sent them to you, generally by answering back when you change the scene with a Command.

 #### - Values>EnSpace
 This container shows actual EnSpace reverberation settings.
-You can change directly values, it will send automatically commands.
+Read only.
-If "Get EnSpace" module parameter is on, the values will be retrieved automatically from device automatically, at Update Rate.
+If "Get EnSpace" module parameter is on, the values will be retrieved from device continuously at Update Rate.
+If not, you'll have update only when the device sent them to you, generally by answering back when you change those parameters with corresponding Commands.

 #### - Values>SoundObjects>SoundObject0
-This container receives one soundObject datas.
-Its ID is the "input" parameter, so you can choose which object you want to control, the communication is bidirectional.
-So if you change the object ID, all its actual values will be updated, and next you can control it thru commands or values.
+This container receives one soundObject parameters.
+Read only except SoundObject ID.
+Its ID correspond to the "matrix input" number, so you can choose which object you want to retreive parameters.
-If "Get SoundObjects" module parameter is on, the values will also be retrieved from device, at Update Rate.
+If "Get SoundObjects" module parameter is on, the values will be retrieved continuously at Update Rate.
+If not, you'll have update only when the device sent them to you, generally by answering back when you change this SoundObject parameters with a command.

 ## Commands
 Commands are ready to use in your scripts, with the "Command tester" tool, or as outputs from the State machine and Sequences in Time Machine.
 As an example, you can create a Sequence, add a Mapping 2D and use as outputs the command coordinateMappingPosition2DCartesian to generate sound objects displacements cues.